 Upon completion of this course participants will be granted the Certified Scrum Product Owner certification, recognized by the Scrum Alliance.

 Click the links below to register.
-All of our CSPO courses are taught by Chris Li, presented by our training partners
+All of our CSPO courses are taught by Chris Li

 Who Should Attend

 This course is recommended for individuals interested in exploring and expanding on the role of the Product Owner on teams leveraging all aspects of Scrum.
 The ideal attendee should have a fundamental grasp of the elements of Scrum including the values and principles, scrum roles, sprint activities and practical application of the framework.

 Below is a summary of the topics covered in our CSPO course.
 The learning experience covers the Content Outline and Learning Objectives identified by Scrum Alliance, presented in an interactive and exercise-based format, including individual, pair, and table-based activities.
 The design of this course has been refined over several years to provide aspiring Product Owners a wide range of tools and techniques to make them successful.